RMRRailfanner/Group-Participation-Guidelines/README.md

 * Repetitive posting or flooding of content
 * Promotion of unrelated products or services

-Advertising: While advertising is permitted, promotional content must adhere to our community standards of civility and respect.
+Advertising: Advertising is allowed, but promotional content must adhere to our community standards of civility and respect.

 **SECURITY & PRIVACY:
 To ensure the safety and privacy of our members, certain guidelines regarding personal information and digital security are in place, including:**

-Sharing Personal Information: We do not allow the sharing or solicitation of personal information, including:
+Sharing or Asking for PII (Personal Identifiable Information): We do not allow the sharing or solicitation of personal information, including:
 * Email address
 * Passwords
 * Home address or physical location